inariksit/inariksit.github.io/_drafts/expressivity-ergonomy.markdown

   cat
     S ; ABC ;
   fun
-    mkS : ABC -> S ; -- concatenate all As, Bs, Cs into a single string addABC : ABC -> ABC ; -- add one A, one B, one C in right places empty : ABC ; -- n = 0, i.e. the empty string
+    s : ABC -> S ; -- concatenate all As, Bs, Cs into a single string abc : ABC -> ABC ; -- add one A, one B, one C in right places empty : ABC ; -- n = 0, i.e. the empty string
 }
 ```